 In my 20s (I’m 39 now), I helped build and grow our family business.

 My father started Flight Display Systems in the basement of our house.
 The company made avionics equipment for private jets and military aircraft.

-I helped grow it to 70+ employees by leading our hiring, marketing, and international sales.
+I helped grow it to 75 employees.
+I lead our hiring, marketing, and international sales.

 My mother was our CFO.
 It really was a family business!
 Then we sold it.
 During the last year, I had moved on to start Museum Hack.

 Please note: I have spent the last 23 years habitually over-sharing my life on the internet.
 As such, you will find hundreds of unflattering photographs and video clips of me.
 I make no apologies for this.
 But trust that I will be ever as charming, and three times as attractive, when we meet in the flesh.

 I’ve been doing “business stuff” for a long time.
-In middle school, I designed simple HTML websites for Texas companies.
+In middle school, I designed simple websites for Texas companies.
 It felt neat to be 14 years old and making $70 per hour.

 I got really lucky: if you searched on Yahoo! for the phrase “cheap web hosting,” my page was the first one to show up.
 That success helped pay for my college.

 One project that I worked on in college got a lot of press: BuddyGopher was like a blog for away messages on AOL Instant Messenger.
 We had thousands of daily users and full-page features in USA Today, the Washington Post, and more.

 Anyhow.
 I guess I spent my teens starting a web hosting company.
 Then my 20s working to build our family business.

 Then I spent my 30s in the hustle and bustle of New York City, launching and growing Museum Hack.

 Now I’m 39, like I said, and I recently left New York City.

-I never thought I’d say that — “I left New York City” — but this pandemic is wild.
+I never thought I’d say that — “I left New York City” — but this COVID-19 pandemic is wild.

 I wonder what I’ll do with my 40s.
 I have some ideas!
 Like launching my party book that teaches you how to make new friends and boost your career.
 But let’s see.